 Here’s what I typically do.
 I try to eat approximately 100 grams of protein per day, broken into about 5 small meals.
 I love my Starbuck’s iced mochas in the afternoon, but will get an iced tea instead if I’m trying to watch my calories.

 I usually work out in the evening, so when I get home and am hungry, I’ll have bacon and eggs.
 Sometimes, for breakfast, I’ll eat oatmeal with skim milk, raisins, cinnamon, and sliced almonds, then drink the protein shake later in the day.

-.
+For me, the easiest thing to do is find a few healthy meals I know I like and eat them over and over.
 Boring for sure, but since getting high-protein meals in is key, it works best for me.
 I might eat one of the meals for a week, then switch to something else.
 Of course, I “splurge” on cheeseburgers or nachos or something every so often too.

 I make the rice in a saucepan while I brown the turkey meat.
 Then I add the seasoning and black beans to the meat.
 Combine the cooked rice into the meat and top with low fat sour cream, low fat cheese, salsa, and sometimes I crunch up a couple of tortilla chips on top.
 (James actually loves this too).